aws-samples/aws-serverless-airline-booking/docs/getting_started.md

 4) Amplify Console forked this repository in your GitHub account, **clone your fork repo locally**
 5) Within your new app in Amplify Console, wait for deployment to complete (this may take a while)
 6) Choose **Backend environments**, and select the environment you see
+7) Choose **Open admin UI**, and choose **Local setup instructions**
-7) Under **Edit backend**, copy the `amplify pull` command displayed
+8) Copy the `amplify pull` command displayed
-8) Within your forked repository locally, run the command you copied and follow the instructions
+9) Within your forked repository locally, run the command you copied and follow the instructions
     - This command synchronizes what's deployed to your local Amplify environment
     - It also generates `src/frontend/aws-exports.js` file containing your recently deployed infrastructure for Auth and API

-Within Amplify Console, you should see an auto-generated URL under **Frontend environment** - You can now sign-up for a new user, and add your first flight
+Within Amplify Console, you should see an auto-generated URL under **Frontend environment** - You can now sign-up for a new user, and add your first flight.

+> NOTE: If you prefer signing up a new user using the new Admin UI, using **User Management** to create a new user will have the same effect as signing up through the Airline web app.

 ### Adding your first flight